okx/exchain-javascript-sdk/README.md

 # Contributing

-Contributions to the OKChain JavaScript SDK are welcome.
+Contributions to the OKEXChain JavaScript SDK are welcome.
 Please ensure that you have tested the changes with a local client and have added unit test coverage for your code.